metasfresh/metasfresh-documentation/_tests_collection/Testcase_FRESH-402.md

 1. Open Laufender Vertrag, search for your bpartner(s) who was / were the winner(s)

 1. Check tab Vertragsperiode
-	* => new entry with Vertragsbedingungen = Ausschreibung RfQ, status: completed
+	* => new entry with Vertragsbedingungen = Ausschreibung RfQ, status: Completed

 1. Open the entry with Vertragsbedingungen = Ausschreibung RfQ and its subtab Liefersatz
 	* => Vertrag autom. verlängern is not checked
 	* => Anfangsdatum & Enddatum are the dates set for the possible dates for delivery in RfQ
-	* => Liefersatz: has only 1 line, Period: the one month which includes the dates for delivery in RfQ, with the price and overall qty from Ausschreibung Antwort Position
+	* => Liefersatz: has only 1 line, Period: the one month which includes the dates for delivery in RfQ (if there are possible dates for delivery in 2 months, there will be 2 lines, respectively), with the price and overall qty from Ausschreibung Antwort Position

 1. Go back to the procurement candidate(s) for the winner (or winners)